 Dr Amitendu Palit is Senior Research Fellow and Research Lead (Trade and Economic Policy) at the Institute of South Asian Studies (ISAS) in the National University of Singapore.
 He is an economist specializing in international trade, political economy and comparative economic studies.
 He was earlier an Adviser in India’s Ministry of Finance.
 He’s a columnist for India’s Financial Express, contributor for China Daily, and an expert commentator for Channel News Asia, Bloomberg, BBC and CNBC.
 He combines academic expertise with long experience of public policy practice and extensive exposure to media.
 He is one of the topmost experts in combining economic, political and strategic understanding of the region and India.

-I’ve been lucky enough to work in the Australian TV industry for over 15 years now and worked in a range of various sectors and roles within in it.
+I’ve been lucky enough to work in the Australian TV industry for over 15 years now and worked in a range of various sectors and roles.

 I’d love to be your Mentor and share my career tips to help you reach your own career goals.

-I can offer advice on setting and re-evaluating professional goals, changing industries and the steps you need to take to get into the industry.
+I can offer advice on setting and re-evaluating professional goals, changing industries or if you are just starting out the steps you need to take to get into the industry.

 An accomplished tv news presenter, a multi award winning corporate communicator, a respected and trusted communications coach.